spdx/spdx-3-model/model/Security/Classes/CvssV4VulnAssessmentRelationship.md

 ## Summary

-Provides a CVSS version 4.0 assessment for a vulnerability.
+Provides a CVSS version 4 assessment for a vulnerability.

 ## Description

-A CvssV4VulnAssessmentRelationship relationship describes the determined score, severity, and vector of a vulnerability using version 4.0 of the Common Vulnerability Scoring System (CVSS) as defined on [https://www.first.org/cvss/v4.0/specification-document](https://www.first.org/cvss/v4.0/specification-document).
+A CvssV4VulnAssessmentRelationship relationship describes the determined score, severity, and vector of a vulnerability using version 4 of the Common Vulnerability Scoring System (CVSS) as defined on [https://www.first.org/cvss/v4.0/specification-document](https://www.first.org/cvss/v4.0/specification-document).
 It is intented to communicate the results of using a CVSS calculator.

 **Constraints**

-- The value of severity must be one of 'none', 'low', 'medium', 'high' or 'critical'.
+- The value of severity must be one of 'NONE', 'LOW', 'MEDIUM', 'HIGH' or 'CRITICAL'.
-- Absence of the property shall be interpreted as 'none'.
 - The relationship type must be set to hasAssessmentFor.

 **Syntax**